-Environmental Compliance Consultancy (ECC) has been engaged by the proponent Kuiseb Copper Company (Pty) Ltd to undertake an Environmental Impact Assessment (EIA) and an Environmental Management Plan (EMP) in terms of the Environmental Management Act, No. 7 of 2007 and its regulations.
+Environmental Compliance Consultancy (ECC) has been engaged by the proponent Marenica Energy Ltd - Marenica Ventures (Pty) Ltd, herein referred to Marenica, to undertake an Environmental and Social Impact Assessment (ESIA) and an Environmental Management Plan (EMP) in terms of the Environmental Management Act, No. 7 of 2007 and its regulations.
 An application for an environmental clearance certificate was submitted to the relevant competent authorities, the Ministry of Mines and Energy (MME) and the Ministry of Environment, Forestry and Tourism (MEFT).